What has 2021 brought for indices?

 The bottom line

-iFOREX is a reliable broker with decades of market experience, offering clients the opportunity to trade over 900 CFD instruments including such as the US 500 (which follows the S&P 500) and European indices such as the Germany 30 (which follows the DAX index), the UK 100 (which follows the FTSE 100) and many more. iFOREX also offers a wide variety of educational materials including informative PDF guides, video tutorials, and 1-on-1 training with a live trading coach who can help develop your trading skills at your own pace.
+iFOREX is a reliable broker with decades of market experience, offering clients the opportunity to trade over 900 CFD instruments including US indices such as the US 500 (which follows the S&P 500) and European indices such as the Germany 30 (which follows the DAX index), the UK 100 (which follows the FTSE 100) and many more. iFOREX also offers a wide variety of educational materials including informative PDF guides, video tutorials, and 1-on-1 training with a live trading coach who can help develop your trading skills at your own pace.

 Sign up today and experience the iFOREX trading platform yourself, available for both desktop and mobile.
 Built from a combination of innovative technology and actual trader feedback, it comes kitted out with a host of trading tools including live rates, market alerts, trading signals, and built-in risk-management.
 Join iFOREX today and start trading with knowledge.